schismtracker/schismtracker/docs/configuration.md

 If `keyjazz_write_noteoff` is 1, letting go of a key in the pattern editor will also write a note off *if* playback tracing (Ctrl+F) is enabled.

+If `keyjazz_capslock` is 1, keyjazz will be enabled if Caps Lock is toggled, not if the key is pressed.
+This is particularly useful for macOS users where SDL doesn't send proper key events for the Caps Lock key, see issue #385.

 #### Pattern editor behavior tweaks